ftm1337/docs/docs/Lockless/SWECH/SWECH.md

 ### Liquidity Pool
 The SWECH/WECH liquidity resides on a special pool, also known as a StableSwap 2pool, made famous by Curve Finance.

-## Swech-Ex: The Swech Exchange
+## ABcDeFX: The Swech Exchange
-Swech-Ex is home to the main Liquidity pool composed of WECH + SWECH tokens.
+ABcDeFX is home to the main Liquidity pool composed of WECH + SWECH tokens.
 This DEX has only one pair - The WECH/SWECH pool.

 ### Based on Curve.fi V2
 - Near-zero slippage trades